Washington, District of Columbia

 • DC has one of the highest per-capita restaurant densities in the United States

-Key areas where Washington restaurants thrive and customers order the most.
+Key areas where Washington restaurants thrive and where online ordering demand is highest.

 Georgetown